hyperledger/besu/CODE_OF_CONDUCT.md

 ### Work Environment

-is the set of all available means of collaboration, including, but not limited to messages to mailing lists, private correspondence, Web pages, chat channels, phone and video teleconferences, and any kind of face-to-face meetings or discussions.
+is the set of all available means of collaboration, including, but not limited to messages to mailing lists, private correspondence, web pages, chat channels, phone and video teleconferences, and any kind of face-to-face meetings or discussions.

 ## Incident Procedure